ECE3400Team19/ECE3400Team19.github.io/Lab3/lab3.md

 - update fields accordingly, transmit data in packets
   - if at position 4,5 update 4,5 entry in array
   - not sure if we should send raw maze info or decoded

-We were able to get the Getting Started sketch running on both Arduinos, but ran into problems when editing the code further.
-Despite verifying the correct data was sent over, our receiving radio would always read a value full of ones.

 We decided to send a 7-bit package of each square iteration.
 The three most significant bits represents the left, front, and right walls.
 The least significant bit represents a robot’s IR hat being detected.
 The remaining three bits are for treasures, two for its shape and one for the color.
 A shape of 00 corresponds to no treasure, in which case the color was ignored.